-- All non-essential site personnel should be encouraged to work from home where possible - usual supports required. - Personnel working in site offices should be dispersed so there is always a physical distance of 2m. - NEW > Legislation introduced by the Scottish Government requires the wearing of face coverings in indoor communal areas such as passageways, stairs, lifts, staff rooms, training rooms, or entrances, unless there are measures in place to keep that person separated from any other person by a partition or a distance of at least 2m. - NEW > Face coverings must be worn when moving around all indoor and outdoor spaces between task/ activity locations, when working together in any internal space which is not well ventilated (either naturally or mechanically) for protracted periods of over an hour, and when working together in an internal space which is not well ventilated (either naturally or mechanically) for any period where raised voices or physical exertion is required. - Eliminate non-essential visitors attending offices. - Use IT software to support online meetings both in and out of the office.
+- All non-essential site personnel should be encouraged to work from home where possible usual supports required. - NEW > Personnel working in site offices should be spaced out to enable the recommended physical distance. - NEW > Legislation introduced by the Scottish Government requires the wearing of face coverings in indoor communal areas such as passageways, stairs, lifts, staff rooms, training rooms and entrances, unless there are measures in place to keep that person separated from any other person by a partition or through social distancing. - Face coverings must be worn when moving around all indoor and outdoor spaces between task/ activity locations, when working together in any internal space which is not well ventilated (either naturally or mechanically) for protracted periods of over an hour, and when working together in an internal space which is not well ventilated (either naturally or mechanically) for any period where raised voices or physical exertion is required. - Eliminate non-essential visitors attending offices. - Use IT software to support online meetings both in and out of the office.